PGR INDUCTION

 This PhD Life

 Conferences are a big part of academic community and knowledge sharing.
-Go to your very first one straight away with the one-day, online This PhD Life symposium.
-This by-researchers-for-researchers event is a chance to hear talks from your UofG peers about what the PhD journey is really like: from managing your time, to handling your supervisory team, to planning your writing and more.
+This PhD Life in a one-day online conference by-researchers-for-researchers.
+This event is a chance to hear talks from your UofG peers about what the PhD journey is really like: from managing your time, to handling your supervisory team, to planning your writing and more.
 Do some networking, make some new friends, and learn what it is like to go to an online conference all in one event!

-This PhD Life will run online on Wednesday 30th October.
+This PhD Life will run online in October 2025.

 Self-paced: Watch recordings of previous This PhD Life conference papers here.